meilisearch/documentation/reference/features/search_parameters.md

 ::: tip

-Placeholder search is particularly useful when building a [faceted search UI](/reference/features/filtering_and_faceted_search.md#faceted-search).
-Your user can still sort results without interacting with the search bar.
+Placeholder search is particularly useful when building a [faceted search UI](/reference/features/filtering_and_faceted_search.md#faceted-search), as it allows users to view the catalog and alter sorting rules without entering a query.

 :::